shchen-idmod/idmtools-1/docs/basic-installation.rst

 #.
 Install |IT_s| packages::

-        pip install idmtools[idm] --index-url=https://packages.idmod.org/api/pypi/pypi-production/simple
+        pip install idmtools_platform_local --index-url=https://packages.idmod.org/api/pypi/pypi-production/simple

     .. note::

-        When reinstalling |IT_s| you should use the ``--no-cache-dir`` and ``--force-reinstall`` options, such as: ``pip install idmtools[idm] --index-url=https://packages.idmod.org/api/pypi/pipi-production/simple --no-cache-dir --force-reinstall``.
+        When reinstalling |IT_s| you should use the ``--no-cache-dir`` and ``--force-reinstall`` options, such as: ``pip install idmtools_platform_local --index-url=https://packages.idmod.org/api/pypi/pipi-production/simple --no-cache-dir --force-reinstall``.
 Otherwise, you may see the error, **idmtools not found**, when attempting to open and run one of the example Python scripts.

 #.
 Verify installation by pulling up |IT_s| help::

-        idmtools --help
+        pip list

 #.
 When you are finished, deactivate the virtual environment by entering the following at a command prompt::